Offers for our Grahame Park customers

 Genesis has partnered with social enterprise, Tutors United to deliver after school tutoring classes.
 The classes are for our young residents at both our Woodberry Down and Grahame Park schemes.

 This service runs on Woodberry Down in Hackney and Grahame Park in Barnet.
 To find out more please contact SEI@genesisha.org.uk

-Watch YouTube video below for an overview of the project
+Watch the YouTube video below for an overview of the project:

 No. If you don’t qualify for any of our services or programmes we will look to refer you to an appropriate service to help support your needs.

 There may be some cases where Genesis residents will be prioritised for our programmes if spaces are limited (such as on a training course) and we are over- subscribed.

 You can participate in our programmes if you are a job seeker, you just have to ensure you still meet the terms of the benefit or tax you are receiving for example, if you receive job seekers allowance you must be actively job seeking and able to go to interviews within 48 hours’ notice.